zalora/styleguide/pages/components/Popup.md

 Scrollable content is permitted only for terms and conditions.

 ## Placement
-Popup should be placed center align and in the middle of the screen to make the user focus on the message.
+Popup should be placed centre align and in the middle of the screen to make the user focus on the message.

 ## Order and alignment
 The placement of the button on popup should be side by side if possible.
 But it can be stack as well to accommodate the longer text.